 - 3 year free repair warranty or replacement

 - High efficiency earth magnet motor

 - Metal reinforced housing for durability

-Weighing so little, you would expect the battery to be poor, however the two Lithium Ion batteries were fairly efficient and would easily keep charge for over 4 hours.
-Included in the kit is two batteries and the charger, which allow you to always keep at least one of the batteries fully charged.
+Weighing so little, you would expect the battery to be poor, however the two Lithium Ion batteries are efficient and keep charge for over 4 hours.
+Included in the kit are two batteries and the charger, which allow you to keep the batteries fully charged.

 As you can see from the amount of features, this is a perfectly capable cordless impact wrench that can be used for a range of applications.
 The metal reinforced housing makes it a heavy duty tool for those working in tough environments too.Check it Out

-Milwaukee is not the biggest branded cordless impact wrench, however it has a serious amount of power.
-The Milwaukee delivers 1,800 inch-pounds of torque and has a brush-less motor that delivers 0-3000 RPM at a constant power.
+Milwaukee are a highly reputable power tool brand and their 2753-22 impact wrench packs plenty of power.
+It delivers 1,800 inch-pounds of torque and has a brush-less motor that delivers 0-3000 RPM at a constant power.

 Other features of the Milwaukee 2753-22 M18 include: